Higher Education Emergency Relief Fund – Student Aid

 The CARES Act Higher Education Emergency Relief Fund-IHE/Student Aid provides funding to institutions to provide emergency financial aid grants to students whose lives have been disrupted, many of whom are facing financial challenges and struggling to make ends meet.

 The University of North Texas (UNT) received an allocation from the Higher Education Emergency Relief Fund (HEERF) to make emergency grants available to students.
 UNT follows all guidelines provided by the U.S. Department of Education in awarding and disbursing grants to students.
-As part of the established guidelines, UNT provides the following information and data that is updated every 45 days.
+As part of the established guidelines, UNT provides the following information each quarter.

 Students ineligible for the Emergency Financial Aid Grants under the CARES Act were evaluated for potential funding using institutional funds.

 - All enrolled students were notified of the availability of grants by an official email from the University President on April 15, 2020.
 Additional information was communicated through social media,

 website posts, and additional emails distributed by various university departments.
 The following website was established to provide information about the awards and the application process: https://studentaffairs.unt.edu/covid-19-student-success-award

 Higher Education Emergency Relief Fund – Institutional Funds

 Quarterly Budget and Expenditure Reporting under CARES Act Sections 18004(a)(1) Institutional Portion, 18004(a)(2), and 18004(a)(3), if applicable